auroua/paper_notes/RL/basical/Reinforcement Learning An Introduction.md

 > The update $s\rightarrow u$ means that the estimated value for state s should be more like the update target u.

-> Up to now, the actual update has been trivial: the table entry for s’s estimated value has simply been shifted a fraction of the way toward u, and the estimated values of all other states were left unchanged.
+> Up to now, the actual update has been trivial: the table entry for $S$’s estimated value has simply been shifted a fraction of the way toward $U$, and the estimated values of all other states were left unchanged.

 > Moreover, the learned values at each state were decoupled—an update at one state affected no other.
 But with genuine approximation, an update at one state affects many others, and **it is not possible to get the values of all states exactly correct.**